 Evolving Credits: In the opening for the Fairy Dance arc, there is a part where Sugou steps away from a window.
 After his identity in ALO is revealed you can see Oberon in his reflection at this point.

-Eyes of Gold: Happens a few times to Kirito in the anime, usually as a means to showcase how absolutely committed he is to a task ( coming Back from the Dead to kill Heathcliff, or trying to reach the top of the World Tree amidst the Guardians' attacks.)
+Eyes of Gold: Happens a few times to Kirito in the anime, usually as a means to showcase how absolutely committed he is to a task (coming Back from the Dead to kill Heathcliff, or trying to reach the top of the World Tree amidst the Guardians' attacks).

 Fanservice: We get to see every major female character in their undergarments one way or the other.

-There's also quite a bit of "look at the detail of that butt" shots in the episode "Crime Within The Walls."
+There's also quite a bit of "look at the detail of that butt" shots in the episode "Crime Within The Walls".

-The Fellowship Has Ended: The Sleeping Knights plan on disbanding the guild in March 2026, and wants to defeat a floor boss in Aincrad as just a party so all their names will be inscribed on the Monument of Swordsmen as proof of their existence.
-The real reason is because the members are all terminally ill patients, with two of their members not expected to survive pass March.
+The Fellowship Has Ended: The Sleeping Knights plan on disbanding the guild in March 2026, and want to defeat a floor boss in Aincrad as just a party so that all their names will be inscribed on the Monument of Swordsmen as proof of their existence.
+The real reason is because the members are all terminally ill patients, with two of their members not expected to survive past March.
 After they successfully defeat a floor boss and Yuuki passes away, the group disbands and its members part ways.

-Credits in GGO.note One can actual exchange in-game credits for real world money and vice versa.
+Credits in GGO.note One can actually exchange in-game credits for real world money and vice versa.
 In Japan, the exchange rate is 100 credits = 1 yen.
 A player can pay their monthly fee by earning credits in-game.

 Final Boss Preview: Technically, Kirito's duel with Heathcliff in the arena is this due to the latter being Akihiko Kayaba himself.